ExpressionEngine/ExpressionEngine-User-Guide/source/modules/wiki/index.rst

 	{exp:wiki}

-This tag is placed in the **index template** of the Template Group that you are using for your wiki as described in the `Wiki Installation <wiki_installation.html>`_ instructions.
+This tag is placed in the **index template** of the Template Group that you are using for your wiki as described above in the `First-Time Setup`_ instructions.
 The tag displays the wiki within the specified ExpressionEngine template.

 .. note:: Modifying the wiki's theme (visual design) is described in the `Wiki Theme Template <wiki_templates.html>`_ section of the User Guide.